gcalderone/Gnuplot.jl/README.md

 **Gnuplot.jl** allows easy and fast use of [Gnuplot](http://gnuplot.info/) as a data visualization tool in Julia.
 Its main features are:

-- transparent interface between Julia and gnuplot to exploit all functionalities of the latter, both present and future ones;
+- transparent interface between Julia and Gnuplot to exploit all functionalities of the latter, both present and future ones;

 - fast data transmission to gnuplot through system pipes (no temporary files involved);

-- handles multiple gnuplot process simultaneously;
+- handles multiple Gnuplot process simultaneously;

 - support for multiplots;